 - It empowers the buyer to quickly and easily make purchases.

 Product tag metrics

-The metrics available for product tags are essentially the same for Instagram posts or Stories; however, you can also see how many clicks your product received.
+The metrics available for product tags are essentially the same for Instagram posts or stories; however, you can also see how many clicks your product has received.
 For example, in the screenshot below, you can see that the product button received only two clicks from this Instagram post.

 The screenshot below is from a product post in an Instagram story, and you can also easily view the number of product button clicks here as well.

-This feature provides you with an additional way to evaluate how your business performs on Instagram by allowing you to see which product posts generate the most interest among consumers.
-However, while Instagram’s native shopping feature enables you to make your account shoppable, Curalate’s shop tags feature enables you to truly maximize the value of your content by distributing it among various outlets.
-In fact, Curalate client Dune London experienced an 82% increase in revenue from pages on its site that contained contented tagged via Curalate.
+This feature provides an additional way to evaluate how your business performs on Instagram by allowing you to see which product posts generate the most interest.
+However, while Instagram’s native shopping feature enables you to make your account shoppable, Bazaarvoice’s shop tags feature enables you to truly maximize the value of your content by distributing it among various outlets.

 - Which products are getting the most clicks?
 You may find that some of your products simply get more engagement than others.
 Perhaps expensive items receive fewer clicks than more affordable ones because your audience is more likely to make an impulse buy on a less costly item.
 Or maybe your top-selling item isn’t getting as many clicks on Instagram as a less popular item, and you need to determine why.

 - Which types of posts are getting the most clicks?
 Do your product tags perform better in posts or in stories?
 Is there something specific about the post that’s getting your audience’s attention?
 For example, is the product photo or video appealing for a certain aesthetic reason, or is the product teased or promoted in an intriguing way?

 Clearly, there’s a great deal of analytics information available to Instagram users, and it can be challenging to know where to start when you’re first looking at all the data and trying to make sense of it.